sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 ### Step 3: Configure the release branch

-Add the reference repository as an `upstream` remote so that you can get updates.
+1. Add the reference repository as the remote `upstream` in order to keep your fork synced with the upstream repository.

 ```bash
   git remote add upstream https://github.com/sourcegraph/deploy-sourcegraph-docker
 ```

-Create a `release` branch to track all of your customizations to Sourcegraph.
+2. Create a `release` branch to track all of your customizations to Sourcegraph.
 This branch will be used to [upgrade Sourcegraph](#upgrade-and-migration) and install your Sourcegraph instance.

 ```bash
   # Specify the version you want to install